computational-psychology/mlds/README.md

 Questions?
 Feedback?
 Don't hesitate to fork, pull request, or contact me (guillermo@bccn-berlin.de)

-This repository has so far only been tested in Linux (Debian Wheezy and Jessie, Ubuntu)
+This repository has so far only been tested in Linux (Debian Jessie and Stretch, Ubuntu Xenial)